achesak/natural-one/README.md

 Natural One is released under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
 See the `LICENSE.md` file for more information.

-Icons:
-* Program icon from a set by [Nick Roach](https://www.iconfinder.com/iconsets/circle-icons-1), released under the GNU GPL v3.
+Program icon from a set by [Nick Roach](https://www.iconfinder.com/iconsets/circle-icons-1), released under the GNU GPL v3.